Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Filtered geometric lattices

 \begin{proof} This follows directly from Theorem~\ref{mthm:pos_sum_geom_latt_cm}, the long exact sequence of relative homotopy groups, and Lemma~\ref{lem:lk}. \end{proof}

 It is instructive to consider the case when $\omega\cdot [n]=0$ and $t=0$.
 Then the geometric lattice splits into two parts $\LL^{>0}$ and $\LL^{<0}$, which are both homotopy Cohen--Macaulay and of the same dimension.
-Moreover, both can be thought of as the complement of a geometric hyperplane in $\LL$ via the Bergman fan, compare Section~\ref{ssec:pos}.
+Moreover, the union of both $\LL^{>0}$ and $\LL^{<0}$ can be thought of as the complement of an affine hyperplane in $\LL$ via the Bergman fan, compare Section~\ref{ssec:pos}.

-For full geometric lattices it is known from the work of Rota \cite{Rota} on the M\"obius function that the number of $(r-2)$-spheres in the wedge is strictly positive.
+For full geometric lattices it follows from Cohen-Macaulayness and the work of Rota \cite{Rota} on the M\"obius function that the number of $(r-2)$-spheres in the wedge is strictly positive.
 This is not true for filtered geometric lattices.
 For example, if there is exactly one positive weight $\omega_i > 0$ then $\LL^{>0}$ is contractible.
 However, the following relative information is immediate in the general case:

 \begin{cor} If $t'<t\le \min\{0,\om\cdot [n]\}$, then \end{cor}